SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

         content:
           -
             type: text
-            text: 'Most programming will be available both in-person and virtually.
+            text: 'Most programming will be available both in-person and virtually—see program booklet workshop listing for details.
 All times listed in Central Daylight Time.'
       -
         type: set
         attrs: